Analysis | Americans are moving west — but also toward cities

 Do you see it?
 The movement over time has been toward cities.

 In Illinois, the population center keeps shifting toward Chicago.
 In California, it’s moving toward Los Angeles.
 In Nevada, toward Las Vegas.
 In New York, toward New York City.
 In Washington, toward Seattle.
-In Florida toward Miami.
+In Florida, toward Miami.

 This is largely about the imbalance in population between urban and rural areas.
 America is increasingly urban as rural areas tend to see population declines.
 So, decade by decade, population centers shift toward cities in states where there’s one particularly large urban center.

 The graphs above miss some of the nuance of the movement.
-Below, an interactive version via Google Maps that allows you to zoom in on particular states (and to see the current center wherever you live).
+Below is an interactive version via Google Maps that allows you to zoom in on particular states (and to see the current center wherever you live).
 But before you do that, zoom in on Florida.

 (There’s a data anomaly in Mississippi’s data that isn’t corrected in the Google Map.)

 Above, I pointed out that the state’s population center had shifted toward Miami over time.
-But in the last two censuses, it shifted back north, heading back toward Orlando.
+But in the past two censuses, it shifted back north, heading back toward Orlando.

 The fastest-growing metropolitan area in the United States over the past decade was just outside Orlando: The Villages, a retirement community in Sumter County.
 This was one of the other key findings of the census.
-The population of the U.S. is getting older not just literally but on net, and places like The Villages are expanding in population as a result.
+The U.S. population is getting older not just literally but on net, and places like the Villages are expanding in population as a result.
 That aging also contributes to the speed at which the population center is moving to the west.

 Overall, the centerpoint of the American population is some rural point in the middle of Missouri.
 But the story within states is different, however obvious it might be: people have been moving toward density.